 It’s undeniable.
 Branding is the lifeblood of any business.
 Even for small businesses, you’ve got to build brand identity, or be ready for your company to go belly up.

 A big part of many company’s brand identity is the logo.
 It’s the face of your business.
-You need one that’s good looking and instantly recognisable.
-To that end, colour can make a big impact on not just how your logo looks, but as a result how your company’s perceived.
+You need one that’s good looking and instantly recognizable.
+To that end, color can make a big impact on not just how your logo looks, but as a result how your company’s perceived.

-In the following article, we discuss the impact that colour combinations can make in the design of your firm’s logo and the power that logo’s going to have for your brand.
+In the following article, we discuss the impact that color combinations can make in the design of your firm’s logo and the power that logo’s going to have for your brand.

-How Colour Combination Makes a Better Impact in Logo Designing
+How Color Combination Makes a Better Impact in Logo Designing

 Points to be Kept in Mind

-Before we shift to how colour combination makes an impact on a logo design we should learn about the other points that must be taken care of before choosing the colour.
+Before we shift to how color combination makes an impact on a logo design we should learn about the other points that must be taken care of before choosing the color.
 These are:

 - Choose the Shape with Care: Who would want a logo that people forget the moment it’s out of sight?
 If you don’t want this to happen in your case, choose a logo that is simple in design and yet looks fetching.
 If you complicate it too much, chances are your customers won’t be able to figure out the message you’re sending, thus making your attempts to create a place for your company in their minds with your logo, futile.

 - An Ideal Logo Should Answer Questions: The moment we see any logo, thoughts like ‘which company does it belong to?
 What are they manufacturing?’ come to mind.
 So an ideal logo should be able to tell the prospective customer all these things and more.